AmirAgassi/Moonshine/README.md

 **"AfterburnerExecutableLocation"** contains the path to the Afterburner executable.
 If you don't have Afterburner installed in the default directory, change this value to the correct path.

 **"UseAfterburner"** is set to True by default.
 Set to False if you don't want the script to use Afterburner.

+**"CheckInterval"** is how long seconds to wait between scans.
+Default is 3, but most computers should be easily able to handle 1 if you don't have an absurd amount of tasks open.

 # Usage